-In determining the long-term expected rate of return, the Plan took into account both short-term and longterm market return expectations as well as the expected pension fund cash flows.
-Using historical returns of all of the funds' asset classes, expected compound (geometric) returns were calculated over the short term (first 10 years) and the long term (11+ years) using a building block approach.
-Using the expected nominal returns for both short term and long term, the present value of benefits for cash flows as the one calculated using both short-term and long-term returns.
-The expected rate of return was then set equivalent to the single equivalent rate calculated above and rounded down to the nearest one quarter of one percent.
+In determining the long-term expected rate of return, the Plan took into account both short-term and long-term market return expectations as well as the expected pension fund cash flows.
+Using historical and forecasted returns of all of the funds' asset classes, expected compound (geometric) returns were calculated over the short term (first 10 years) and the long term (11+ years) using a building block approach.
+Using the expected nominal returns for both short term and long term, the present value of benefits for cash flows as the one calculated using both shortterm and long-term returns.
+The expected rate of return was then set equivalent to the single equivalent rate calculated above adjusted to account for the assumed administrative expenses.